RyanBeGell/expense-reimbursement-api/reimbursementdb.md

 2. Expenses may be approved by one employee
    * approved_by_emp_id from the expense table also refers to employee_id to satisfy this constraint

-3. Only employees which have admin authorization can approve or deny expenses
-   * the admin boolean variable from the employee table will be used to check for authorization

-4. Expenses start as pending (null) and will be approved or denied
+3. Expenses start as pending (null) and will be approved or denied
    * approval_status from the expense table will be null upon initialization, and upon approval or denial set to true or false respectively

 ### PostgreSQL create table statements